cbeck88/conf-rs/README.md

 # conf

-`conf` is an alternate derive macro for using [`clap`](https://docs.rs/clap/latest/clap/).
-It supports some additional features that `clap-derive` does not, which help with the configuration of large projects, such as a web app following the [12-factor style](https://12factor.net/config).
-In exchange, some features are not implemented that are less useful for such purposes (or would add a lot of complexity).
-In some cases there are deviations from `clap-derive` to make the defaults closer to a good 12-factor app behavior.
+`conf` is an alternative derive macro for [`clap`](https://docs.rs/clap/latest/clap/).
+It supports some powerful features that `clap-derive` does not, which help with the configuration of large projects, such as a web app following the [12-factor style](https://12factor.net/config).
+In exchange, some features are not implemented that are less useful for such purposes.

+In some cases, there are deviations from `clap-derive` to either help avoid mistakes, or to make the defaults closer to a good 12-factor app behavior.

 `conf` is heavily influenced by [`clap-derive`](https://docs.rs/clap/latest/clap/) and the earlier `struct-opt` which I used for years.
 They are both great and became popular for a reason.
 However, there are some specific missing features (prefixing on flatten) and related pain points that I ran into over and over again.
 It seems to be hard to add these features now.
-These features are very helpful when you want to be able to configure a large web app entirely via the environment.
+These features are very helpful when you want to be able to configure a large web app with many parts entirely via the environment.
 See [motivation](./MOTIVATION.md) for more detail.

 ## Using `conf` in a cargo project